xuefeicao/cdn/README.md

 ## Running the tests

-Test is going to be added in the future
+Test is going to be added in the future.
+The package is only tested on python 2.7 enviroment right now.
+A more compatible version will be published soon.

 ## Built With